HL7/cql/input/pages/03-developersguide.md

 If the expression being defined (such as "Mother" in the previous example) is [.kw]#null#, the related context retrieve would be evaluated with [.id]#id# [.sym]#= null#, which would result in unknown and an empty list would be the result.
 If the expression returns a class instance (as in this case, an instance of a [.id]#RelatedPerson#), the model information is used to determine the attribute of the class that contains the value for the context id ([.id]#linkedPatientId# in this case).
 And finally, the expression is not allowed to return a list, it must evaluate to a single class or primitive value.

-[.note-danger]
-____
-As with all healthcare-related data, there are privacy and security concerns associated with this feature.
+> As with all healthcare-related data, there are privacy and security concerns associated with this feature.
 Implementations must ensure that use of this functionality does not violate any access, authorization, or use protocols in the systems being accessed with this feature.
+>

-See the <<examples.adoc#mother-infant-measure,Mother Infant Measure>> example for a detailed illustration of this functionality.
+> See the <<examples.adoc#mother-infant-measure,Mother Infant Measure>> example for a detailed illustration of this functionality.
-____
+{: .note-danger}

 ## Aggregate Queries

-[.note-info]
-____
-The aggregate clause is a new feature of CQL 1.5, and is trial-use.
+> The aggregate clause is a new feature of CQL 1.5, and is trial-use.
-____
+{: .note-info}

 CQL provides support for a limited class of recursive problems using the _aggregate clause_ of the query construct.
 This clause is similar in function to the JavaScript `.reduce()` function, in that it allows an expression to be repeatedly evaluated for each element of a list, and that expression can access the _current_ value of the aggregation.
 For example, the following query illustrates a simple usage of this construct to calculate the factorial of 5: